MellissaValle/Fraudulent-Job-Postings/README.md

 This model will not detect immediately which ones are fraudulent to 100% but it will make it a lot easier.
 Instead of going through 30k I hope I can only have to go through a few thousands.

 From the Indeed dataset, my model predicted:
-- Not fraudulent    28705 and Fraudulent    1297
+- Not fraudulent    28703 and Fraudulent    1299
 - Accuracy: 97.673% and Recall: 81.818%

 ### Recommendations and Next steps

-Add  industry and department features with Selectbox, people tend to misspell and or abbreviate words(eg. IT, Information Technology).
+- Add  industry and department features with Selectbox: people tend to misspell and or abbreviate words(eg. IT, Information Technology).

+- Test a dataset from different Job Search Site such: CareerBuilder, Glassdoor, Monster

+- Add another second language:  Spanish

 These features can potentially help flagging those fraudulent postings.

 ## Navigating the Repository